Ordering sampling rules for sequential anomaly identification under sampling constraints: Introduction

-In the present work, we consider a general sequential anomaly identification problem in which \textit{neither} the number of anomalies is required to be a priori known \textit{nor} it is assumed that only one source can be sampled at each time instant.
-Specifically, as in \cite{Tsopela_2022}, (i) we do not make any homogeneity assumption regarding the data sources, (ii) we incorporate arbitrary lower and upper bounds on the number of anomalous sources, (iii) we control arbitrary, distinct familywise error probabilities, (iv) we allow for an arbitrary upper bound on the (long-run average) number of sampled sources per time instant.
-Our main contribution is that we establish the first-order asymptotic optimality of an ordering sampling rule under any user-specified parameters of the above formulation.
-That is, for any given lower and upper bounds on the number of anomalous sources, and for any given upper bound on the (long-run average) number of sampled sources per time instant.
-Specifically, we show that this rule guarantees, under any possible unknown subset of anomalous sources, a long-run sampling frequency for each source that is not smaller than the critical value that is required for asymptotic optimality.
+In the present work we consider a general setup where \text{neither} the number of anomalies is required to be a priori known, \text{nor} it is assumed that only one source can be sampled at each time instant.
+Specifically, as in \cite{Tsopela_2022}, (i) we do not make any homogeneity assumption regarding the data sources, (ii) we incorporate arbitrary lower and upper bounds on the number of anomalous sources, (iii) we control arbitrary, distinct familywise error probabilities, (iv) we allow for an arbitrary upper bound on the conditional expected number of sampled sources given the past observations per time instant.
+Our main contribution in this work is that we establish the first-order asymptotic optimality of an ordering sampling rule in this general setup.
+Specifically, we show that with an appropriate design that is specified explicitly an ordering sampling rule guarantees, under any possible unknown subset of anomalous sources, that the long-run sampling frequency of each source is equal to or even larger than the critical value required for asymptotic optimality.
+To the best of our knowledge, this is the first asymptotic optimality result on \textit{ordering} sampling rules with multiple sampled sources per time instant, even when the number of anomalies is a priori known.
+Moreover, it unifies different setups regarding prior information on the number of anomalies and homogeneity/heterogeneity of the data sources, which have so far been treated separately both methodologically and analytically.